Addiction Is Avoidance Of Life And Relationships

 If you're not addicted to something, you probably know someone who is.

 Addiction and everything that comes with this disorder is on the rise.
-Everything from tobacco use to the inablity to put down your smartphone falls into this category.
+Everything from tobacco use to the inability to put down your smartphone falls into this category.

 Drug use is obviously viewed as the worst kind of addiction because of the enormous impact on individual health and society as a whole, but other types of addiction can be just as detrimental.

-Lets say you've mananged to kick your alchohol and smoking habits, but now you spend most of your time in front of a screen playing video games or gambling online.
+Lets say you've managed to kick your alcohol and smoking habits, but now you spend most of your time in front of a screen playing video games or gambling online.
 You may have removed the most toxic elements in your lifestyle but have you really improved your situation overall?

 These are what I call the shifting sands of addiction.
 People who are susceptible to this problem tend to switch from one form of addiction to another in some kind of weird replacement ritual, usually with the intention of swapping out more harmful habits with more benign ones.